taplytics/taplytics-roku/README.md

 ### Resetting user attributes or Logging out a user

 Once a user logs out of your app, their User Attributes are no longer valid.
-You can reset their data by calling resetAppUser.
+You can reset their data by calling resetUser.
 This will get a new config for the user with updated experiment and variation data.

 ```
-m.TaplyticsAPI.callFunc("resetAppUser")
+m.TaplyticsAPI.callFunc("resetUser")
 ```

 ## Analytics Events